Pluggable elements

 Renderers

-- A view is a container for anything, views typically have tracks (the linear genome view especially)
+- A view is a container that typically has tracks

 Widgets